doctea/usb_midi_clocker/README.md

 # Use and contributing

 Both are encouraged, I would love to have this be useful to others and to accept contributions to add features, fix bugs, make it easier to use, tweakable for your needs.
-Drop me a message if you're thinking of giving it a try or need any assistance!
+Drop me a message or open an issue if you're thinking of giving it a try or need any assistance!

 ## Features